selamasnake/Kifiya-week-0/README.md

     https://github.com/selamasnake/kiam-week-0.git
     cd kiam-week-0
     ```
-Make sure a virtual environment is axtivated then,
-2. Install dependencies : Install the required Python libraries by using the requirements.txt
+2. Install dependencies and the required Python libraries by using the requirements.txt
     ```
     pip install -r requirements.txt
     ```
 3. Run the notebooks

     Navigate to the src/notebooks directory, which are divided by country.

     Go to each country's directory and start with the `data_preparation.ipynb` notebook to load the data and clean it.

     Then move to `data_anaysis.ipynb` notebook to perform the exploratory analysis.

     Visualizations will be generated at each step to interpret the data.

-4. Running Python Scripts
+5. Running Python Scripts

-    Navigate to the scripts directory,
+   Navigate to the scripts directory.

    Run the Python scripts directly `data_preparation.py` and `data_analysis.py` to execute parts of the data cleaning & analysis process.